Here are two accredited homeschool programs we found that best met our criteria.

 Overview: When comparing services, these accredited homeschool programs are low cost.
 Their format protects job relocation, vacation dates, and curriculum format changes if needed.
 Both offer general and college prep courses of study.
-Both use character building curriculum with non-doctrinal, biblically-based school from home curriculum.
+Both use character building curriculum with a Christian worldview.
 Money saved from transportation costs, lunches, clothing, fundraising requirements, and incidentals can cover a large part of the tuition.
 Their Teacher On Call program can make all the difference in success or failure for homeschool programs.
 Their year round structure can salvage a mid-year transfer.

 Both accredited homeschool programs have two paper-based curriculum choices for lower grades.
 Generally, students should not use an online curriculum until at least 3rd grade.
 Their paper-based 3rd-8th grade curriculum dovetails into the online curriculum, so students can go from paper-based to online-based when the time is right.
 3rd-8th grade students can also use a combination of formats to transition toward online schooling.